Quartic asymmetric exchange for two-dimensional ferromagnets with trigonal prismatic symmetry

 Based on this result, we can argue that the minimal energy corresponds to $\sin{(3\phi_0+\delta)}=-\sign{\mathcal D}$.
 Alternatively, one can see this from the direct minimization of the above expression (using the fact the $R$ should be positive).
-Either way, we minimize our expression for $F$ with respect to both $R$ and $\Delta$ to obtain \be \Delta=\frac{3\pi |\mathcal D|}{16K},\qquad R=\frac{\Delta}{\sqrt{1-K\Delta^2/2A}}. \e For $\mathcal D^2/AK\lesssim 0.46$, the square root can be safely ignored and we are left with $R=\Delta=3\pi |\mathcal D|/16K$.
+Either way, we minimize our expression for $F$ with respect to both $R$ and $\Delta$ to obtain \be \Delta=\frac{3\pi |\mathcal D|}{16K},\qquad R=\frac{\Delta}{\sqrt{1-K\Delta^2/2A}}. \e For $\mathcal D^2/AK\lesssim 0.46$, the square root can be safely ignored, and we are left with $R=\Delta=3\pi |\mathcal D|/16K$.

 This result obviously contradicts the initial assumption $R\gg\Delta$.
 Nevertheless, it works astonishingly well when $r\lesssim R$, as can be seen from Fig.~\ref{fig::profiles_R}.
-There we plot numerical solutions of Eq.~(\ref{Lagrange}) that was supplemented with the condition $\sin{(3\phi_0+\delta)}=-\sign{\mathcal D}$.
+There, we plot numerical solutions of Eq.~(\ref{Lagrange}) which was supplemented with the condition $\sin{(3\phi_0+\delta)}=-\sign{\mathcal D}$.
 For $\Theta(r)\gtrsim\pi/2$, the ansatz $\Theta_{\text{dw}}(r)$ correctly reproduces the shape of the bimeron (top panel) and allows us to get a good estimate of its radius (bottom panel).
 Out of curiosity, we also solved Eq.~(\ref{Lagrange}) for $\mathcal D^2/AK=4$ (inset of the top panel).
 The result looks like a superposition of two domain walls that match at $\cos{\Theta(r)}\approx1/\sqrt{5}$.
-This is of course by far the ``spiral-region'' of our model.
+This is of course by far the ``spiral region'' of our model.

-Two more comments should be made.
-First, the actual relation between the bimeron direction $\phi_0$ and its phase~$\delta$ can be more complex than $\sin{(3\phi_0+\delta)}=-\sign{\mathcal D}$.
-Second, we checked that, at least for $\mathcal D\sin{(3\phi_0+\delta)}<0$, solutions of Eq.~(\ref{Lagrange}) are strong minimums of the free energy~\cite{supplementary}.
-Thus $w_\parallel$ can indeed stabilize a bimeron (regardless of the assumptions we used to estimate its radius).
+We note that the relation between the bimeron direction $\phi_0$ and its phase~$\delta$ can be more complex than $\sin{(3\phi_0+\delta)}=-\sign{\mathcal D}$.
+One should perform a thorough numerical analysis to establish such a relation, for every particular combination of $\mathcal D^2/AK$ and $\sign{\mathcal D}$.
+Once this is done, it is also required to investigate whether the obtained bimeron solution is stable.
+We checked that, at least for $\mathcal D\sin{(3\phi_0+\delta)}<0$, solutions of Eq.~(\ref{Lagrange}) are strong minimums of the free energy (see Appendix~\ref{appendix1} for a more detailed discussion).
+In particular this is true for $\sin{(3\phi_0+\delta)}=-\sign{\mathcal D}$.
+Thus we argue that $w_\parallel$ can indeed stabilize a bimeron (regardless of the assumptions we used to estimate its radius).